 Get started.
 You can learn things on your own, if you work a little.
-And you will have to work, as most things turn out to be more complicated than we assume.
+And you will have to work, as many things turn out to be more complicated than we assume.
 For example, ...

 The Japanese writing system is absurdly complicated.
 The complexity starts with how it's really three systems, plus a fourth used to render foreign words literally and to represent Japanese so that people who don't know the language can pronounce words, at least approximately.